Frequently asked questions provide more information about debt collection

 A debt collector is any person or company other than an attorney or his employee, who collects debt/s owed to their client (usually companies) on their behalf, by email, phone or in person.
 They may deliver documents and may even have an acknowledgement of debt signed.
 Debt collectors usually operate for a fee, or for a percentage of the total amount collected.
 Property Managers who collect arrear rent or levies are also debt collectors.

 Must a debt collector be registered?

-How do I know if the person contacting me is a debt collector?
+How do I confirm that the person contacting me is a debt collector?